CD single

-A CD single (sometimes abbreviated to CDS) is a music single in the form of a compact disc.
-The standard in the Red Book for the term CD single is an 8 cm (3-inch) CD (or Mini CD).
-It now refers to any single recorded onto a CD of any size, particularly the CD5, or 5-inch CD single.
-The format was introduced in the mid-1980s but did not gain its place in the market until the early 1990s.
-With the rise in digital downloads in the early 2010s, sales of CD singles have decreased.
+A CD single is a music single in the form of a compact disc (CD).
+Originally the CD single standard (as defined in the Red Book) was an 8 cm (3-inch) "mini CD" (CD3); later on the term referred to any single recorded onto a CD of any size, particularly the 12 cm (5-inch) "full-size" disc (CD5).
+From a technical viewpoint, a CD single is identical to any other audio CD.
+The format started gaining popularity in the early 1990s, but quickly declined in the early and mid 2000s, in favor of digital downloaded singles and CD albums.

-Commercially released CD singles can vary in length from two songs (an A side and B side, in the tradition of 7-inch 45-rpm records) up to six songs like an EP.
+Commercially released CD singles can vary in length from two songs (an A side and B side, in the tradition of 7-inch 45-rpm records) up to six songs like an EP, which would be marketed as a maxi single in some regions.
 Some contain multiple mixes of one or more songs (known as remixes), in the tradition of 12-inch vinyl singles, and in some cases, they may also contain a music video for the single itself (this is an enhanced CD) as well as occasionally a poster.
-Depending on the nation, there may be limits on the number of songs and total length for sales to count in singles charts.
+Depending on the country of release, there may be limits on the number of songs and total length for sales to count in singles charts.

-History
+History and sales

-CD singles were first made eligible for the UK Singles Chart in 1987, and the first number 1 available on the format in that country was "I Wanna Dance with Somebody (Who Loves Me)" by Whitney Houston in May 1987.

 The Mini CD single CD3 format was originally created for use for singles in the late 1980s, but met with limited success, particularly in the US.
 The smaller CDs were more successful in Japan and had a resurgence in Europe early this century, marketed as "Pock it" CDs, being small enough to fit in a shirt pocket.
-By 1989, the CD3 was in decline in the US (replaced by the 5-inch CD single, called CD-5).
+By 1989, the CD3 was in decline in the US (replaced by the 5-inch CD single, called CD5).

+During the 1990s, CD single releases became less common in certain countries and were often released in smaller editions, as the major record labels feared they were cannibalizing the sales of higher-profit-margin CD albums.